 Review and approve any employment agreement, new hire award or new hire payment proposed to be made with or to a proposed or current executive officer.

 Review and approve any severance, change-in-control or similar termination agreement, award or payment proposed to be made with or to any current or former executive officer.

 Oversee plans for management development and succession.

-Review the Company’s incentive compensation arrangements, including with the Company’s Chief Risk Officer, to help ensure that such arrangements are consistent with the safety and soundness of the Company and do not encourage excessive risk-taking, and otherwise consistent with applicable related regulatory rules and guidance.
+Oversee the Company’s incentive compensation arrangements, including with appropriate input from the Company’s Chief Risk Officer, to help ensure that such arrangements are consistent with the safety and soundness of the Company and do not encourage excessive risk-taking, and otherwise consistent with applicable related regulatory rules and guidance.